stephomi/nomadsculpt.com/manual/docs/topology.md

 Most of the time, your object will probably be watertight, meaning the mesh is 'closed'.

 However if you import You can fill the holes in your mesh If your object has holes, you can fill them.
-Note that it only works on 'naive' holes, as such, it cannot 'weld' two separate border.
+Note that it only works on 'naive' holes, as such, it cannot 'weld' two separate borders.

 <video width='360' preload='metadata' poster='./videos/hole_filling.jpg' controls>
     <source src='./videos/hole_filling.mp4' type='video/mp4'>